 - 1. The adjustable proportioning valve is meant to control rear brake lockup by limiting the pressure to the rear brakes.
 If the rear brakes lockup prematurely the car can be difficult to control during a hard stop. - 2.
 The valve provides a maximum of a 55% reduction in rear brake pressure.
 Meaning that even when adjusted to the full decrease position it will not shut off the rear brakes.
 Count the turns from the full decrease position to the full increase position.
 Turn the knob back in the full decrease direction half that number of turns.
+This will give you a good starting point for most vehicles.
-This will give you a good starting point for most vehicles. - 3.
-Once you are confident that the brakes are fully bleed, working properly and broken in you can make several stops in a safe open area to determine your ideal setting.
-The goal is to provide as much pressure as possible to the rear brakes without locking them up prior to the front brakes.

-Once you feel you have successfully removed all air from your brake system check all fittings and lines for leaks and verify all fasteners are tight.
-Install your wheels, and spin them to insure they still spin freely making sure the caliper doesn't interfere with the wheel and your brakes are not dragging or locked up.
+3. Once you are confident that the brakes are fully bleed, working properly and broken in you can make several stops in a safe open area to determine your ideal setting.
+The goal is to provide as much pressure as possible the rear brakes without locking them up prior to the front brakes.
+Once you feel you have successfully removed all air from your brake system check all fittings and lines for leaks ar verify all fasteners are tight.
+Install your wheels, and spin them to insure they still spin freely making sure the calip doesn't interfere with the wheel and your brakes are not dragging or locked up.
 You may now take your vehicle for a test drive in a safe area.
-We recommend that you drive the vehicle with light to medium application of the brakes for the first 150-200 miles.
-This will allow your brake pads to properly seat to your rotors to insure optimal braking performance.

-If you have any questions please call our tech line at (716) 852-2139

-Thank you for purchasing from Leed Brakes we hope you have had an enjoyable experience.
+We recommend that you drive the vehicle with light medium application of the brakes for the first 150-200 miles.
+This will allow your brake pads to properly seat to your brake pads to properly seat to you rotors to insure optimal braking performance.
+If you have any questions please call our tech line at (716) 852-2139 Thank you for purchasing from Leed Brakes we hope you have had an enjoyable experience